About the Area

 Often referred to as a tropical paradise, Cairns is one of Australia's most popular tourist hotspots and finds itself nestled in Far North Queensland between the Great Barrier Reef and the rolling downs of the Atherton Tableland.

-Cains is a friendly and laid back town and offers tourists an adventure playground both on land and in sea.
-Cairns city is full of restaurants and shops and the completion of Cairns Esplanade from a swamp-like area into a leisure hub with fine-dining restaurants, yacht harbour, and the Esplanade Lagoon, means even more people are heading to the region.
+Cains is a friendly, laid back town which offers tourists an adventure playground both on land and in sea.
+Cairns city is full of restaurants and shops.
+The completion of Cairns Esplanade from a swamp-like area into a leisure hub with fine-dining restaurants, yacht harbour, and the Esplanade Lagoon, means even more people are heading to the region to celebrate this wonderful city.

-Offshore tourists can venture out to the Great Barrier Reef, the largest natural feature in the world – it can be seen from space!
+Offshore tourists can venture out to the Great Barrier Reef, the largest natural feature in the world which can even be seen from space!
 Out on the reef visitors can scuba dive, snorkel or simply enjoy the view without getting wet with many boat companies offering glass bottom boats.

 Whatever your plans during your stay Cairns is sure to deliver an adventure of a lifetime.